 Step 3: Replace and maintain

 Safe Removal: Dispose of the water collected by the absorber responsibly.
 For disposable units, follow the manufacturer's guidelines for environmentally safe disposal.
-A reusable absorber must be emptied, cleaned and refilled.
+A reusable absorber must be emptied, cleaned, and refilled.

 How to check when the absorber is full and needs to be replaced